 If you have paid gift aid donations and pension contributions and wish to claim further tax relief, as a higher rate taxpayer, then you will need to claim these by writing to HMRC.

-Any claims for these reliefs must be made within four years since the end of the tax year for which the claim is being made.
-For example, you can potentially still make a claim for tax relief for the tax year to 5 April 2017, as long as the claim is made by 5 April 2021.
+You must make any claims for these reliefs within four years after the end of the relevant tax year.
+For example, you can still claim tax relief for the tax year ending 5 April 2017, as long as you submit the claim by 5 April 2021.

 Am I regarded as non-UK resident?

-The statutory residence test (SRT) was introduced in 2013 to determine an individual’s residency based on legislative tests.
+The statutory residence test (SRT) was introduced in 2013 to determine an individual’s residency using specific legislative criteria.

 We would always recommend that you take specific tax advice in relation to your residency status before leaving the UK and before you return to the UK.
 In addition, we will consider this on an annual basis when completing your Tax Return.
 It is important that we are kept aware of any changes to your personal circumstances as this may impact your non-residency status.